A New ‘Medicare For All’ Caucus Has Been Created With 70 House Democrats Signing On For It

 Showing that politicians may finally be listening to American voters and the idea that Bernie Sanders has long championed, a new Medicare for All caucus has just been launched by 70 House Democrats.
 According to Rep. Pramila Jayapal (D-WA), who co-chaired the new caucus, this new development was formed with the lofty goal of attempting to “build the evidence base” for what may very well be a future Medicare for All proposal.

-As the Daily Beast have reported, the other co-chairs of the Medicare for All caucus include Rep. Debbie Dingell (D-MI) and Rep. Keith Ellison (D-MN).
+As the Daily Beast reported, the other co-chairs of the Medicare for All caucus include Rep. Debbie Dingell (D-MI) and Rep. Keith Ellison (D-MN).

 When speaking at a press conference, Jayapal asserted that the new caucus will allow Democrats to fully investigate the many merits of Medicare for All for American citizens, while looking at the different paths that universal healthcare could take in the future.